Datalearn168/Machine-Learning-AI/README.md

-# Machine-Learning-AI
+This file is used for the machine learning and artificial intelligence.
+In recent decades, the artificial intelligence has been widely used in many fields.
-The file is used for the Machine learning and artificial intelligence.
+However, the advantages of the technology have not been fully understood.